 This washed gesha underwent a fermentation with Cima yeast, creating a luscious and fruit-forward cup layered with floral tones.
 Aromas of blackberry and hibiscus lead to notes of pomegranate, candied ginger, and lavender when brewed.
 Lemon curd acidity and a silky body resolve into a eucalyptus-tinged finish.

-This coffee is available whole bean in 8-ounce Blue Label tube packaging, and will roast and ship on Tuesdays and Thursdays only.
+This coffee is available whole bean in 8-ounce Blue Label tube packaging and roasts on Tuesdays only.

 Producer: Hacienda La Esmeralda

 Process: Washed with Cima Yeast Fermentation